apache/beam-site/src/documentation/runners/dataflow.md

 ## Pipeline options for the Cloud Dataflow Runner

 <span class="language-java">When executing your pipeline with the Cloud Dataflow Runner (Java), consider these common pipeline options.</span>
-<span class="language-python">When executing your pipeline with the Cloud Dataflow Runner (Python), consider these common pipeline options.</span>
+<span class="language-py">When executing your pipeline with the Cloud Dataflow Runner (Python), consider these common pipeline options.</span>

 <table class="table table-bordered">
 <tr>